 Make sure you also attend any careers or recruitment fairs on campus.
 These events provide a great opportunity to not only find out about graduate jobs but also to chat with the organisations in attendance about any placement opportunities that are available.

-For academic years 2018/19 and 2019/20, Edge Hill University will meet the cost of tuition fees for sandwich years through the Student Opportunity Fund.
+Although UK universities are entitled to charge fees for sandwich years, Edge Hill is waiving these charges.
+We will meet the cost of tuition fees for sandwich years through the Student Opportunity Fund.

 Eligible UK students can apply for a reduced-rate Maintenance Loan to help with living costs such as food, accommodation and travel.